vatesfr/terraform-provider-xenorchestra/docs/data-sources/host.md

 ### Read-Only

-- `cpus` (Map of Number) Host cpu information.
+- `cpus` (Map of Number) CPU information about the host.
 The 'cores' key will contain the number of cpu cores and the 'sockets' key will contain the number of sockets.
 - `id` (String) The ID of this resource.
 - `memory` (Number) The memory size of the host.
 - `memory_usage` (Number) The memory usage of the host.